givmo/couch_record/README.md

 This means you can easily see what's changed in your after_* callbacks instead of having to look in `previous_changes`.
 It also means if you change attribute values in your after_* callbacks, they won't get marked as dirty, so don't do that.

+The dirty methods also work with complex types (Array and Hash) and sub-models.
+So if you do:

+    person.children[2].age = 10

+Then `person.children[2].age_changed?`,  `person.children_changed?`, and  `person.changed?` will all return true.
+No small feat.

 ### ActiveModel::Callbacks

 :before, :after, and :around for :create, :destroy, :save, and :update

+Callbacks for sub-models do not work.
+The semantics of sub-model callbacks are a little murky.

 ### ActiveModel::Validations